liljenstolpe/www.asgaard.org/content/2013/acceleration-of-the-tide.md

 > let us save what remains: not by vaults and locks  which fence them
-        from the public eye and use in consigning them to the waste of time, but by such a multiplication of copies, as shall place them beyond the reach of _accident_.
+        from the public eye and use in consigning them to the waste of time, but by such a multiplication of copies, as shall place them beyond the reach of _accident_. --- _Thomas Jefferson_
-		Thomas Jefferson

 > The greatest dangers to liberty lurk in insidious encroachment by
-	men of zeal, well meaning but without understanding.
+	men of zeal, well meaning but without understanding. --- _Louis D. Brandeis_
-	Louis D. Brandeis